rajatagrawal1094/SatelliteManifest/README.md

 ![import](/images/12-import.png)

-Click on **browse** and select the downloaded Manifest from the path to start importing the Manifest
+Click on **Browse** and select the downloaded Manifest from the path to start importing the Manifest

 ![browse](/images/13-browse.png)